Jianxuan-Lei/stata-dummyout/README.md

   - Resources
 ---

-Summary Statistics for Categorical Variables in Stata
+Summary statistics for categorical variables in Stata
 ------
-It is somewhat painful to produce a table of summary statistics for categorical variables in Stata.
+It is somewhat painful to produce a table to summarize categorical variables in Stata.
 The issue is that the popular user-written package [estout/esttab](http://repec.sowi.unibe.ch/stata/estout/) does not accept factor notations for summary statistics.
 In other words, you won't get a neat table by simply typing the following in Stata:

 	.	eststo: estpost sum i.x

-An obvious solution is to create dummy variables in the first place before you summarize them.
+An obvious solution is to create dummy variables before you summarize them.
 Stata's system command can help you do this:

 	.	tab x, gen(x_)